whitelangpro/isearchjupyter/README.md

-## SageMaker Notebook Deployment Script
+## SageMaker Notebook Deployment Script for Smart Search Solution

 This is a repository for deploy LLM for smart search solution